LotemBY/GLProject/README.md

 <img src="https://i.gyazo.com/120021428e5e66a03c0a3d3f9d5973a2.gif" width="500">

 ## Planned Features
-* More tile types and game machanics
+* More tile types and game mechanics
 * Level selection menus
 * Keep track on level completion and unlock new levels
 * Export and import levels from the level editor